“Converse Cowboy” will be hung at Vintage Bookstore in Austin, TX starting on 4.27.26

 About the painting

 Converse Cowboy explores the evolving mythology of the American West through a contemporary lens.
-Inspired by a real photograph of my Uncle John riding a bull in his Converse Chuck Taylors, this painting captures a collision between traditional rodeo imagery and familiar symbols of American pop culture.
-Dressed in classic Levi's denim, a golf polo, and sneakers rather than boots, the rider becomes a modern cowboy—one foot planted in the mythology of the West and the other in the everyday iconography of contemporary America.
+Inspired by a real photograph of the artist’s Uncle John riding a bull in his Converse Chuck Taylors, this painting captures a collision between traditional rodeo imagery and familiar symbols in American pop culture.
+Dressed in classic Levi's denim, a golf polo, and sneakers, the rider becomes a modern cowboy—one foot planted in the mythology of the West and the other in the everyday iconography of contemporary America.

 At the center of the composition lies a tension between the two figures.
-The bull, massive and seemingly unbothered, embodies the enduring force of the American West—wild, indifferent, and larger than life.
-In contrast, the rider appears taut with focus and vulnerability, holding on through courage and grit.
-Together they suggest a broader cultural moment: a modern America reaching back toward a harsh history, attempting to reclaim a sense of wildness, grit, independence, and identity.
+The bull, massive and unbothered, embodies the enduring force of the American West—wild, indifferent, and larger than life.
+In contrast, the rider appears taut with regret and vulnerability, perhaps realizing his mistake in trying to “tame the beast”.
+Together they represent a broader cultural tension: a modern America reaching back toward a harsh history, attempting to reclaim a sense of wildness, grit, independence, and identity.
+The brand on the bull’s hindquarters is meant to evoke a strange familiarity with viewers, as it intentionally resembles the Venus symbol.

 the original photo of my uncle John that inspired this painting